 Term or Perm?

-In 2011, people purchased more permanent life insurance policies than term life insurance policies.
+In 2014, (the most recent year for which statistics are available), people purchased more permanent life insurance policies than term life insurance policies.

 Source: American Council of Life Insurers, 2015